adamglenn/ur-admissions/content/_index.md

       show_label: true
 content_blocks:
   - _bookshop_name: design-system/section/alternating-grid-test-2
-    heading: Still fast?
-Are we fast?
-How about now?
+    heading: How fast acan we type?
-    subheading: Subheading goes here.
-How fast can I type?
+    subheading: How fast can we type?
     items:
       - heading: How fast can I type?
         image: /uploads/34750-s-bfp-0046-xx.jpg